medanisjbara/clipboard-reader/README.md

               grab and read the associated output
       -l      language to use, example: en, fr ..
-      -e      edit what's being read before reading it -u      unicode characters only, and remove \xa0 use this if you're experiencing errors
+      -e      edit what's being read before reading it -f      file to read or stdin if "-" is provided -u      unicode characters only, and remove \xa0 use this if you're experiencing errors
 ```